 Number of psid included in the certificate:

 Select the default value for psid according to the following table.
+While PSID is p-encoded in WSM headers [5], it is encoded as a hex value according to [2] in security headers and in permissions in certificates used in [8].

 Table 4-2: psid